VEDRAN DRAKULIĆ OAM

 Assistant Principal for Online Learning and Director of Learning, Teaching & Web at University of Edinburgh in Scotland

 Melissa has significant experience in higher education having led digital education initiatives at the Universities of Oxford and Leeds in the UK.
 She has a track record of success and innovation in delivering high quality educational technology projects with global reach.
 Under her leadership the University of Edinburgh teams have won many awards for excellence, innovation and creativity.
 She is a champion for diversity and inclusion with long-standing interests in lifelong learning, data skills and open educational resources.
 The University of Edinburgh is a world leader in online education and learning technologies.

 MIRACULE D. GAVOR

 Mathematics Technology Researcher at UCL Knowledge Lab

 Miracule is a dynamic mathematics technology researcher at UCL Knowledge Lab, London.
 He is a founder of three EdTech societies in Africa-Ghana Society for Education Technology (GSET), African Society for Technology in Education (ASTE) and EdTech West Africa (EWA).
-He has vast experience in education technology and holds a masters degree in learning design and technology and currently pursuing a PhD at UCL Institute of Education, London.
-His research interests span teacher professional development, mathematics education, and learning sciences.
-He had over 13years of experience advising national and international projects from curriculum development, teacher training, project implementation to technology integration.
+He has vast experience in education technology and holds a masters degree in learning design and technology and is currently pursuing a PhD at UCL Institute of Education, London.
+His research interests span teaching, professional development, mathematics education, and learning sciences.
+He has over 13 years of experience advising national and international projects from curriculum development, teacher training, project implementation and technology integration.
 As a former school principal and national director of training for teachers in Ghana, he has worked with global leaders in education to bring innovation to education projects with great impact.

 Head of Young People at Sky